 Botanical Name: Kalanchoe thyrsiflora

 Paddle Plant is an unusual-looking succulent that grows in a rosette of flat, round leaves.
+It adds bold texture and form to a succulent dish garden.

 The gray-green leaves grow to about 6 in (15 cm) long and will become tinged in red when exposed to sun.
 Mature plants may produce a spike of fragrant, yellow flowers in spring.

 These South African succulents belong to the Crassulaceae family, an extremely varied group.
+You'll find these succulents for sale by many names: Paddle Plant, Desert Cabbage and Flapjack Plant are the most common.

 Keep it on the dry side.
 Paddle Plant is easy to grow in average room conditions, tolerating the dry air of heated homes well.
 The one thing it doesn't like is soggy soil, so I'd recommend potting it in a terra cotta pot with drainage holes and using a sandy medium, such as cactus potting mix for fast drainage.